zhoukrutch/learnXIB/README.md

 # learnIOS
-1 learn to use Xib
+1 learn to use Xib;
-2 learn to use UITextField and keyBoard
+2 learn to use UITextField and keyBoard;